webmaeistro/madsedialog/README.md

 website repo build on gatsbyjsith netlify for Continious Deployment and

 The starter was initially built for Gatsby v1.
-Now, thanks to [@mohsenkhanpour](https://github.com/mohsenkhanpour) it's [upgraded](https://github.com/greglobinski/gatsby-starter-hero-blog/issues/32) to Gatsby v2.
+Now, Gatsby v2.
 Thank you Mohsen :)

 The original version of the starter is preserved as the branch `gatsby-v1`.